Tommibjo/Spring-example-2/README.md

 * How to do simple dependency injection (injecting Terms dependency to Customer class)

 What's new compared to "Spring-example":
+* Usage of init & destroy-methods.
+* Usage of HashMap set method in bean (Online.java)
+* Usage of ArrayList in constructor @ Henkilo bean (Henkilo.java)
 <b> UML-structure of the "project":</b>

 <a href="https://imgbb.com/"><img src="https://image.ibb.co/iChgf8/spring_uml.png" alt="spring_uml" border="0"></a>